 The moment you realize that the dealer has committed auto fraud, you may feel embarrassed and hurt.
 However, you can turn that anger into action when you call Whitney, LLP’s auto fraud lawyers.

 Whitney, LLP knows how to fight back, unwind bad deals, and recover compensation.
-We may not be able to stop them from lying, but we can fight to get your money back with no out-of-pocket fees.
+We may not be able to stop them from lying, but we can fight to get your money back.
 Call Whitney, LLP, today at (410) 583-8000, or fill out our online form to request your free initial consultation.